bps-github7/Class_Generator/README.md

 * e, --exporting             What should be done with the generated project {tgz, zip, tgz and email req arg : 'name@mail.com', zip and email, tgz and ssh, zip and ssh}

 #### 1.1 INPUTS:
-* takes a inline specification (learn more in section 1.5) like so:
+Takes a inline specification (learn more in section 1.5) like so:
 > 'class_name : attr1, _attr2, __attr3 : SMmethod, CMmethod'

 #### 1.2 OUTPUTS:
-* Generates a (optionally nested) directory containing class files, unit tests, documentation structuring.
+Generates a (optionally nested) directory containing class files, unit tests, documentation structuring.

 #### 1.3 DETAILS:
-* defaults to creation of a new directory, labeled with project name, that contains all generated files.
+Defaults to creation of a new directory, labeled with project name, that contains all generated files.
     * This directory will be produced as a subdirectory in the same directory where the Class_Generator.py script is run.
     * Options exist to customize the path for output (see 'customization with .rc file' or 'Running in cmd line mode')

 ##### 1.4 ADDITIONAL: features include:

-* allows specification of nested packages, for organization of the generated classes.*
+Allows specification of nested packages, for organization of the generated classes, containing __init__.py and README.md.
-    * note that this overrides the default behaivor of generating files in a new directory created in the current working directory containing __init__.py and README.md
+  * Note that this overrides the default behaivor of generating files in a new directory created in the current working directory

+Syntax for switches within the inline specification:
+1. Append the switch to the end of the spec to apply the switch to the file.
+> 'class_name : attr1, _attr2, _/_attr3 : SMmethod, CMmethod -t{cc,st} -e{comp,send}'
+2. For more complex inline specs, you can apply this technique globally to the package/ generated files
+3. Alternatively, you can apply the switch on a class by class basis
+> ' classA -e{send}, classB -t{cc} > classC -e{vcs,comp,send} -t{cc,st} : ...'

-* testing- with use of a switch, you can generate unit tests for any or all class files.*
+Testing- with use of a switch, you can generate unit tests for any or all class files.*
   * the specifics of unittesting can be configured in the .rc file, but default to unittests in a parralel sibbling directory with name test_<directory_name> and all classes titled Test_<class_name>

+ * attach this default/keyword to the end of the inline for including testing in your class file -t{ut,cc,st} for unit-testing, code-coverage or static-analysis

-*exporting- do you want to do anything with these newly generated packages- compress, send to an email address, init git repo *
+Exporting- do you want to do anything with these newly generated packages- compress, send to an email address, init git repo *
-    * TODO: Implement this featurette.
+* attach this default/keyword to the end of the inline for exportation of your class files -e{vsc,comp,send}
+*for:
+1. vcs- git init, branch, stage or commit
+2. comp- compression options: tar, tgz, zip
+3. send- email, ssh,
 ##### 1.5 Quick reference for easy use:

 * inline Summary: the inline spec is used for quick writing of class specs. it consists of a single line of text with 1-3 sets of identifiers, delimited by colons, which seperate class names from attributes or methods